-Again, look at this, play with this, you can set up your own formulas and spreadsheet, it’s just about doing some math.
+Again, look at this, play with this, you can set up your formulas and spreadsheet, it’s just about doing some math.

-If you bump this up and you’re starting at $100000 and you go down to doing a 20 year plan, you’re making $51000 per year, at just 1.5%
+If you bump this up and you’re starting at $100000, and you go down to do a 20-year plan, you’re making $51000 per year, at just 1.5%.

 Later on, it gets easier to grow your account